 Like our Vaccine Package, the Swift Sensors Refrigeration Package bundles the hardware you need to set up remote temperature monitoring for your food processing and food service clients.
-You can connect dozens of sensors on a single gateway over a distance of up to 100 meters, making this package a convenient option even for large clients like supermarkets, warehouses and manufacturing plants.
+You can connect dozens of sensors on a single gateway over a distance of up to 100 meters, making this cold chain monitoring package a convenient option even for large clients like supermarkets, warehouses and manufacturing plants.

 Before low-cost wireless temperature sensors came to market, customers who wanted automatic monitoring with real-time alerts had to invest in costly upgrades to smart equipment.
 Now, refrigeration services providers can add sensors to clients’ existing equipment and monitor it for them.
 Offering installation and subscription-based monitoring gives you a new revenue stream while strengthening the relationship with your customers.

 Want to learn more about offering Maintenance as a Service with low-cost temperature sensor networks?
 Contact one of our Sensor Specialists.